-- Clean plastic strip doors and other equipment regularly, according to manufacturer’s instructions.
-Some systems have air-cleaning filters that can be cleaned or replaced.
+- Clean plastic strip doors and other equipment regularly.
+Different air curtains have different cleaning methods, so go according to manufacturer’s instructions.
+Some air curtain systems have air-cleaning filters that can be cleaned or replaced.

-- Brush off air curtains every few months.
+- Brush off air curtains and any plastic strips in the doorway.

-- Wipe down the unit’s interior workings ever few months.
+- Wipe down the air curtain unit’s interior workings.

-These tips can help you determine when it’s time to repair or replace your air curtain.
-The life of an air curtain can vary widely, depending on quality of product and installation, and how well it has been maintained.
-But here are some signs that it may need to be repaired:
+Following these tips can also help you be aware of when it’s time to repair or replace your air curtain.
+The lifespan of an air curtain can vary widely, depending on the quality of the product, how it was installed, and how well it has been maintained.
+But here are some tell-tale signs that it may soon need repair:

 Noise: Fans go out of balance and components can break.
 If you hear excessive noise from the fan, it may need replacement.

-Airstream falters.
-If the air stream is inconsistent or diminishes, it’s probably time to replace the unit.
+Airstream falters: If the air stream is inconsistent or gets weaker, it’s probably time to replace the unit.

-Ceases operation: Depending on how old the unit is, it may make more sense to replace it than to try to get it fixed if it is many years old.
+Ceases operation: Depending on how old the unit is, if it quits working it may make more sense to replace it than to try to get it fixed.

 Your local commercial door repair and installation company will know what to do.
 They’ll be able to diagnose the problem and tell you if it’s a simple repair or if your air curtain is a lost cause.
 Then they can perform the repair or replacement for you.
 And if you know you’ll slack on maintenancing your new air curtain?
 Contract the company for regular visits to ensure it stays working like new for as long as possible.